openpubkey/openpubkey/docs/pktoken.md

 We mitigate this risk of misconfiguration by:

-* Requiring that PK Tokens that use the GQ signature to bind the CIC to the ID TOken must have "OPENPUBKEY-PKTOKEN:" prefixed in the audience (`aud`) and that they are not considered valid PK Tokens if they do not have this prefix.
+* Requiring that PK Tokens employing GQ-bindings must have "OPENPUBKEY-PKTOKEN:" prefixed in the audience (`aud`) and that they are not considered valid PK Tokens if they do not have this prefix.
 This also prevents attacks in which an ID Token not intended for use as a PK Token is replayed in a PK Token.
 This rule does not apply to other types of PK Tokens.
 * Ensuring that OpenPubkey clients always enforce the deletion of the RSA signature and only verify GQ-Bound PK Tokens for OPs like gitlab-CI which can not support nonce or audience commitments.

 ### ZK PK Tokens (Under development)

 Similar to our approach of GQ Signatures, we can use ZKP (Zero Knowledge Proofs) to provide privacy-enhanced PK Tokens, and if needed use the ZKP as a binding mechanism.
-This is currently under discussion in the issue: [Proposed zklogin JWS](https://github.com/openpubkey/openpubkey/issues/101).
+This is currently under discussion and development in the issue: [Proposed zklogin JWS](https://github.com/openpubkey/openpubkey/issues/101).

 ## PK Token Compact Serialization